Temporally Precise Action Spotting in Soccer Videos Using Dense Detection Anchors: Related Work

+Concurrently with our work, Chen et al.~\cite{chen2022faster} developed a proposal-based (two-stage) temporal action detection model, which they then ported to the action spotting task.
+While their approach has some similarities with ours, such as making use of temporal regression, our approach is simpler, consisting of a single stage designed specifically for action spotting.

-Related to our approach, RMS-Net~\cite{tomei2021rms} and CALF~\cite{cioppa2020context} also use temporal regression, but with very different formulations.
-RMS-Net~\cite{tomei2021rms} predicts at most one action per video chunk, and makes use of a max-pooling operation over the whole temporal dimension.
+Also related to our approach, RMS-Net~\cite{tomei2021rms} and CALF~\cite{cioppa2020context} adopt temporal regression, but with very different formulations.
+RMS-Net~\cite{tomei2021rms} predicts at most one action per video chunk, and makes use of a max-pooling operation over the temporal dimension.
 It is thus not well suited for predicting multiple nearby actions.
-This differs from the CALF model~\cite{cioppa2020context}, which produces a set of possible action predictions per video chunk, each of which may correspond to any time instant within the chunk, and belong to any class.
-The model is thus faced with a challenging problem to learn: simultaneously assigning all of its predictions to time instants and classes such that, in the aggregate, they cover all existing actions within the chunk.
+This differs from the CALF model~\cite{cioppa2020context}, which produces a set of possible action predictions per chunk, each of which may correspond to any time instant within the chunk, and belong to any class.
+The model is thus faced with a challenging problem to learn: simultaneously assigning all of its predictions to time instants and classes such that they cover all existing actions within the chunk.
 Our dense anchor approach sidesteps this challenge, by having each output anchor being preassigned to a time instant and class.
-This naturally allows for predicting multiple actions per video chunk while using large chunk sizes that provide ample context for prediction.
-Our regressed temporal displacements are then used to further finely localize each action in time.
+This allows for predicting multiple actions per video chunk while using large chunk sizes that provide ample context for prediction.
+Our regressed temporal displacements are then used to finely localize each action in time.

-Zhou et al.~\cite{zhou2021feature} presented experiments using a Transformer Encoder (TE) on SoccerNet-v2.
-Differently from their work, our approach makes use of the encoder output at every token, which is used to generate predictions for our dense set of anchors.
-In addition, here we also experiment with a one-dimensional version of a u-net, and show that it has a better trade-off of time and accuracy relative to the TE.
+Zhou et al.~\cite{zhou2021feature} presented experiments with a Transformer Encoder (TE) on SoccerNet-v2.
+Differently from their work, we make use of the TE outputs at every position to produce dense anchor outputs.
+In addition, here we also experiment with a one-dimensional version of a u-net, showing that it has a better trade-off of time and accuracy relative to the TE.